skbailey/signed-urls/README.md

 ## S3 Signed URLs

 There is an example application for generating S3 signed URLs.
-I will add an example for generating a signed cookie.

 It also has an example for chaining credentials providers

 ```bash